opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 TAO-holders can stake TAO into subnets in exchange for the subnet-specific dynamic currency, referred to as the subnet's alpha ($$\alpha$$) token.
 In this way, stakers 'vote with their TAO' for the value of the subnet, determining the emission payout to the validators and miners working in it.
 In return, stakers receive a portion of the rewards emitted to the subnet.

-## Subnet zero
+## Subnet Zero

-In dynamic TAO, subnet zero is a special subnet.
-It is designed to provide the following benefits:
+In dynamic TAO, Subnet Zero is a special subnet.
+It is the only subnet that does not have its own $\alpha$ currency, and no mining or validating activity takes place.
+It offers a way for $\tau$-holders to stake $\tau$ into a validator in a way that applies across all subnets in which that validator works.
+This works because the weight of a validator in a subnet includes both their share of that subnet's $\alpha$ and their share of staked TAO in Subnet Zero&mdash;a validator's stake weight equals their alpha stake plus their tau stake times the 'tao weight' parameter:
+$$

+\text{Validator stake weight} = \text{Alpha stake} (\alpha) + \text{TAO stake} (\tau) \times \text{TAO weight}

+$$

+A validator's stake weight determines a subnet's voting power when evaluating miners as well as their share of the emissions.

-- The subnet zero is the only subnet that does not have any subnet pool associated with it.
-TAO holders can only stake into subnet zero in TAO token denominations.
-Hence, TAO holders and validators who prefer not to think about either subnet-specific staking or about $\alpha$ tokens can stake in subnet zero.
-Their stake will remain in TAO denomination in the validator hotkeys as there is no notion of alpha in subnet zero.
+ tokens can stake in Subnet Zero.
+Their stake will remain in TAO denomination in the validator hotkeys as there is no notion of alpha in Subnet Zero.
-- The subnet zero is also the only subnet that does not have any validating or mining defined on it.
-Incentive mechanisms cannot be run in subnet zero.
-Nevertheless, a validator's hotkey registered in subnet zero will accept stake TAO.
+- The Subnet Zero is also the only subnet that does not have any validating or mining defined on it.
+Incentive mechanisms cannot be run in Subnet Zero.
+Nevertheless, a validator's hotkey registered in Subnet Zero will accept stake TAO.
-- Because there is no subnet pool attached to the subnet zero, a validator hotkey's local weight in subnet zero is simply the raw TAO units that exist as stake in this hotkey.
+- Because there is no subnet pool attached to the Subnet Zero, a validator hotkey's local weight in Subnet Zero is simply the raw TAO units that exist as stake in this hotkey.

-- Even though subnet zero does not run any incentive mechanism, a hotkey can be registered in subnet zero and can accept stake TAO.
+- Even though Subnet Zero does not run any incentive mechanism, a hotkey can be registered in Subnet Zero and can accept stake TAO.
 This stake TAO can be either from a TAO holder or from another hotkey.

-:::caution Staking in subnet zero
+:::caution Staking in Subnet Zero
-As a rule, you can only stake in TAO denomination in subnet zero, and only in the subnet-specific $\alpha$ denomination in all other subnets.
-Hence, stake in subnet zero is always expressed in TAO units.
+As a rule, you can only stake in TAO denomination in Subnet Zero, and only in the subnet-specific $\alpha$ denomination in all other subnets.
+Hence, stake in Subnet Zero is always expressed in TAO units.
 :::